Skip to main content

 Issues Affecting Special Populations

-HIV/AIDS takes a heavy toll on all ethnicities, genders, ages, and income levels.
+HIV/AIDS takes a heavy toll on people of all ethnicities, genders, ages, and income levels.
 However, some populations have been uniquely affected by the epidemic.
-Some of these populations include men who have sex with men, people who inject drugs, people with hemophilia, women, and people of color.

 SEXUAL MINORITIES